-Rights of Victims of Crimes to Reasonable Accommodations
+Right of Victims of Domestic Violence, Sexual Assault, or Stalking to Reasonable Accommodations

 - Right to ask your employer for help or changes in your workplace to make sure you are safe at work.
-Your employer must work with you to see what changes can be made. - Changes in the workplace may include putting locks, changing your shift or phone number, transferring or reassigning you, or help with keeping a record of what happened to you. - Your employer can ask you for a signed statement certifying that your request is for a proper purpose, and may also request proof showing your need for an accommodation. - Your employer must keep information identifying you as a victim confidential, unless there is an authorized reason to disclose.
+Your employer must work with you to see what changes can be made. - Changes in the workplace may include putting locks, changing your shift or phone number, transferring or reassigning you, or help with keeping a record of what happened to you. - Your employer can ask you for a signed statement by you or your advocate certifying that your request is for an authorized purpose, and may also request proof showing your status as a victim of domestic violence, sexual assault, or stalking. - Your employer must keep information identifying you as a victim confidential. unless there is an authorized reason to disclose.